-An oasis crowning the 40th floor of East, Miami hotel and Brickell City Centre, Sugar is a sophisticated urban retreat with Balinese flair, thanks in large part to its intricately hand-carved wooden bar, tiki-style lounges and lush landscaping.
-It’s also the highest rooftop bar in all of Miami, offering sweeping views of Biscayne Bay and the glittering Downtown skyline.
-Expect a well-heeled crowd after work and late night on weekends when a velvet rope is sometimes implemented.
+An oasis crowning the 40th floor of East, Miami hotel and Brickell City Centre, Sugar is a sophisticated urban retreat with Balinese flair, thanks in large part to its intricately hand-carved wooden bar, tiki-style lounges, and lush landscaping.
+It’s also the highest rooftop bar in all of Miami, offering sweeping views of Biscayne Bay and the glittering downtown skyline.
+Expect a well-heeled crowd after work and late at night on weekends when a velvet rope is sometimes implemented.
 For a buzzy, high-volume venue, their sophisticated cocktail program is up to the task.
-Take the Tiger Lily, made with Zacapa 23 rum, hibiscus, passion fruit, ginger beer and lime – it’s the perfect frothy, tropical drink to compliment the balmy atmosphere.
+Take the Tiger Lily, made with Zacapa 23 rum, hibiscus, passion fruit, ginger beer, and lime – it’s the perfect frothy, tropical drink to compliment the balmy atmosphere.
 You’ll also find a menu of pan-Asian bites from steamed prawn and scallion dumplings to beef satay.

 E11EVEN is not your average ultra club and this is not your average rooftop bar.
 This is where you come to get wild and leave your inhibitions at the door.
 Open 24/7 in the heart of Downtown Miami, the multi-level, warehouse-like space has played host to everyone from Cardi B to Drake to Brody Jenner.
 You can also feast on a steak dinner between performances at their rooftop bar and lounge.
 The sleek indoor-outdoor terrace is composed of lounge and table seating begging you to pop bottles while you take in the fishbowl-like view of Miami’s surrounding skyscrapers.

 Area 31 at Kimpton EPIC